exercism/problem-specifications/exercises/triangle/description.md

+Determine if a triangle is equilateral, isosceles, or scalene.

 An _equilateral_ triangle has all three sides the same length.<br/>
 An _isosceles_ triangle has at least two sides the same length.
 (It is sometimes specified as having exactly two sides the same length, but for the purposes of